3-Day Bow Building Class

 Three spots available in each class.
 Remaining openings are listed next to each date.

-Sold out dates can open up if someone backs out.
-Feel free to submit a Contact Form for any date to get on the wait list.
+Some sold out dates are awaiting payment and can open up if someone cancels.
+Submit a Contact Form for any date to get on the wait list.

 Click here to book a spot!
 Once you receive an invoice, a $500 Good-Faith Deposit is required upfront to hold spot(s).
 Payment in full guarantees your reservation.